DDI-TU-Dresden/thonny-wiki/ClassroomSetup.rst

 Default **installation path** is ``%LOCALAPPDATA%\Programs\Thonny`` (eg. ``C:\Users\Aivar\AppData\Local\Programs\Thonny``).
 Depending on the setup of your classroom, it may make sense to install Thonny under `%APPDATA%` (eg. ``C:\Users\Aivar\AppData\Roaming\Thonny``).
 If you want to choose a directory outside %USERPROFILE% then you may need to  run the installer as administrator.

-It is OK to install Thonny into one directory and then copy the installation directory to another place (eg. to a network location).
+It is OK to install Thonny into one directory and then copy the installation directory to another place, eg. to a network location.
+This way you can create a shared installation in the classroom.
+With this approach you currently need to create the shortcuts by yourself, though.

 On first run Thonny creates a user-specific directory for storing configuration and default virtual environment for executing user programs.
 By default its path is ``%USERPROFILE%\.thonny`` (eg. ``C:\Users\Aivar\.thonny``).
 This may change in future versions (see #279), but you can change it already by running Thonny with environment variable ``THONNY_USER_DIR`` pointing to desired location.